-Emmanuel Adebayor refuses to call it a day and hang the cleats, as he recently joined Paraguayan side Olimpia at age 36.
-And why would he retire if he still has the body of a 20-year old and can match up with younger defenders?
+Emmanuel Adebayor refused to call it a day and hang the cleats for a long time until he finally retired in Togo.
+One can understand why he extended his career so much, though, since he had the body of a 20-year old and could match up with younger defenders.

 Adebayor is one of the most prolific goal-scorers in African history.
-He scored 97 goals in the Premier League (2nd most all-time for an African player), including a 30-goal campaign with Arsenal.
+He scored 97 goals in the Premier League, including a 30-goal campaign with Arsenal.
 He also played for Metz, Monaco, Manchester City, Real Madrid, Tottenham, and Crystal Palace.